algolia/shipjs/GUIDE.md

 ### Schedule your release

-By running `yarn shipjs:prepare`, you will get a pull-request for next release.
+By running `yarn release:prepare`, you will get a pull-request for next release.
 What if you even automate this?

-You can configure your CI to run `yarn shipjs:prepare` periodically.
+You can configure your CI to run `yarn release:prepare` periodically.

 ```yml
 version: 2